Asya-kawai/go-tools/README.md

 This repository collects useful go modules.

-We always execute `bash install.sh` and install the latest packages.
+We always run `bash install.sh` to install the latest packages.

-It is just a example to collect and manage for outside of modules.
+This is just an example for collecting and managing outside the module.

-I hope it helps.
+If its helpful then im happy.